roman-milk/roman-milk.github.io/suburban-underbelly.md

  "Maybe if you were naked too..." she said and started to push my underwear down.
 Madison slid them to my ankles and I stepped out of them, leaving her squatting before me with my cock bobbing in her face.
 She grasped the base of my shaft and brought my head forward to take me into her mouth.
 As I felt her soft tongue slide back along the tender underside of my grateful dick I moaned loudly.
 The girl knew how to suck.

  I still had a healthy handful of sunscreen so I began to rub it into her shoulders and down her back as far as I could reach without disturbing the rhythm of what was turning out to be a very excellent blow job.
 But finally she released me from her mouth and straightened up a little on her knees.
 She reached up to take my hands and guide them to her tits.
 "Don't forget to get these covered," she said with mock earnestness.
 I obliged, massaging her breasts with gusto.
 They were about C cups I guessed, perfect for... well, I forced them together, slid my cock into the slick crevice of her cleavage and began to pump a slow tit fuck on my erstwhile student.
-Report_Story #2